 consultation.
 Use this brief screening tool to help determine if further action is recommended.

 For help in selecting the proper level of treatment in your area please contact our office.

 Constant dieting and restricting the amount of food you eat can be very dangerous for your health and wellbeing.
 Not having adequate nutrition regardless of how much you weigh can result in physical ailments such as bone loss, digestive issues, muscle weakness, headaches, fatigue, and poor sleep quality.

-Changing disordered eating patterns and getting relief from food, exercise and body image struggles is possible and achievable.
-It may be hard to accept that your habits are harmful and individuals may want to find reasons to justify their behaviors.
-But, it is important to get help as soon as you notice a problem because disordered eating does come with long term negative consequences and can progress in acuity.
+Changing disordered eating patterns and getting relief from food, exercise, and body image struggles is possible and achievable.
+It may be hard to accept that your habits are harmful, and individuals may want to find reasons to justify their behaviors.
+But, it is important to get help as soon as you notice a problem because disordered eating does come with long-term negative consequences and can progress in understanding.
 If you or someone you know may need help with disordered eating, reach out to Heather Fisher Recovery Services today to find out more about recovery options in your area.